dwjoyce/pythonbook/chapters/Drawing Turtles.rst

 1. Draw a hexagon - a six sided shape, where the angle of turn is 120 degrees (180 minus 60 degrees).

 2. Draw a star that has been filled in.
-Hint: try turning 144 degrees and 72 degrees each time you draw a spike.
+Hint: try turning 144 degrees and 72 degrees, alternatively, each time you draw a spike.

 3. Draw a house, complete with roof, windows and door.
-You will need to use ``turtle.up()`` and ``turtle.down()`` to pick the pen up and put it down, respectfully, so that you do not draw a line everywhere.
+You will need to use ``turtle.up`` and ``turtle.down`` to pick the pen up and put it down, respectfully, so that you do not draw a line everywhere.

 Things to remember
 ------------------

 1. You can use another program by using the ``import`` command and the module's name (without the .py extension).

-2. You cannot use variables or functions inside a module until you have imported it.
+2. You cannot use variables or functions from a separate module until you have imported it.

 3. Use the ``.`` character to dip inside a module, with the module name first, and the variable or function from inside the module second.